 Or do your homework

-If the advisor has implemented some investment strategy before, you had better check the numbers because the understanding of success (or profitability) might be quite different from yours.
-After doing simple math, you might be unpleasantly surprised that the promised 10% return will be cut in half because of commissions, taxes and inflation (surprise, surprise!), and the sum you put in your pocket will be significantly less than you expected.
+If the advisor has implemented some investment strategy before, you had better check the numbers because your understanding of success (or profitability) might differ from yours.
+After doing simple math, you might be unpleasantly surprised that the promised 10% return will be cut in half because of commissions, taxes and inflation (surprise!), and the sum you put in your pocket will be significantly less than you expected.

-For example, if somebody offers you to open a bank deposit with a 15% or even 20% interest rate, is it a good investment?
+For example, is it a good investment if somebody offers you to open a bank deposit with a 15% or even 20% interest rate?
 Well, it depends on many factors.
 Let me illustrate this with numbers.
-Here I will use figures for Ukraine, my home country, but you can apply the same principles to your location.
+Here, I will use figures for Ukraine, my home country, but you can apply the same principles to your location.

 So, what is the trick?
 Let’s continue our exploration.
-If you are familiar with the basics of economy, you might know that there is such thing as inflation.
-To put it simply, your money is becomes less valuable with time and you can buy fewer goods with them.
+If you are familiar with the basics of the economy, you might know that there is such a thing as inflation.
+Simply put, your money becomes less valuable with time, and you can buy fewer goods with them.
 Historically, over the last 10 years, the inflation rate in Ukraine remained relatively high – hryvnia depreciated by roughly 10% annually:

-Wait, you might ask?
-But, what about that spike in inflation from 2014 to 2016?
+Wait, you might ask.
+But what about that spike in inflation from 2014 to 2016?
 To understand it, we have to look at the local economy in general.
 If you check the balance of trade for Ukraine, you will see that over a long period, more goods were imported (consumed) than exported (produced) by the Ukrainian economy.
-It basically means that most goods in Ukraine were bought on international markets and paid by foreign currencies, such as the US dollar and Euro.
+That means that most goods in Ukraine were bought in international markets and paid for in foreign currencies, such as the US dollar and Euro.
 Consequently, the local prices for these goods in hryvnias were bound to their prices in dollars or euros.

-Apart from that, if you spend more than earn (import vs. export), you will eventually have to pay your debts.
-The payments might be delayed in time, but they must be paid sooner or later.
-To repay those debts, the government might decide to devaluate local currency to the international ones, so the locally produced goods will cost less for international customers and the imported ones will be more expensive to buy for locals.
-For you as an individual, it means that you (suddenly) are paid less for your work as related to the value of local currency plus you have to pay more for the same goods you bought yesterday for fewer coins.
-Not a pleasant experience, but that’s the way it is.
+Also, if you spend more than you earn (import vs. export), you will eventually have to pay your debts.
+The payments might be delayed but must be paid sooner or later.
+To repay those debts, the government might decide to devalue the local currency to international ones, so the locally produced goods will cost less for international customers, and the imported ones will be more expensive for locals to buy.
+For you as an individual, it means that you (suddenly) are paid less for your work as related to the value of a local currency, plus you have to pay more for the same goods you bought yesterday for fewer coins.
+It’s not a pleasant experience, but that’s how it is.

-Turning back to Ukrainian hryvnia it looks like on the following chart:
+Turning back to Ukrainian hryvnia, it looks like this on the following chart:

 Over the same 10-year period, the exchange rate of UAH to USD went from 8:1 to 25:1.
-Or, in other words, now one Ukrainian hryvnia worth three times less than it was 10 years ago.
+In other words, now one Ukrainian hryvnia is worth three times less than it was 10 years ago.

-Now, if you do the math, you will see that over a long span, this investment is not so appealing as it might have seemed from the start.
+Now, if you do the math, you will see that over a long span, this investment is not as appealing as it might have seemed from the start.
 Inflation might easily cut your earnings from 15 to 5 percent.
-Plus, if you continue this investment strategy, the next local currency devaluation can just wipe out your savings.
+If you continue this investment strategy, the next local currency devaluation can wipe out your savings.

-Of course, my example here is a bit simplified, but the general idea is that to master the finances, you should also educate yourself in math, economy and history.
-If you cannot understand where the money comes from and why it comes, you will never be able to evaluate whether your investment is going to be good or bad.
+Of course, my example here is a bit simplified, but the general idea is that to master finances, you should also learn math, economics, and history.
+If you cannot understand where the money comes from and why it comes, you will never be able to evaluate whether your investment will be good or bad.

 Getting rich and financial freedom